brianloveswords/tastyStorage/README.md

 default it will try to use `localStorage` and fallback to `document.cookies` if the browser doesn't support native DOM Storage.

+    tastyStorage('sandwich', {
+      bread: 'rye',
+      sauce: 'deli mustard',
+      pickles: true
+    });
+    var count = tastyStorage( );  /* will retrieve the length without any args */

+    --- fast forward twenty pageloads --

+    var sandwich = tastyStorage('sandwich');
+    tastyStorage.clear()

+    console.log(tastyStorage.interface) /* 'DOMStorage' or 'document.cookies' */

+## Advanced
+If you're willing to expand your mind, the `tastyStorage` interface has some more tricks up its sleeves.

+One of the wilder features of the interface is that it can act as a constructor.

+    var session = new tastyStorage('session');
+    session('temporary', "I'll die when the browser closes");

+This usage brings up another fine point: the constructor takes a `scope` argument.
+If `scope == 'local'`, it will try to use `localStorage` in the background and fallback to non-expiring cookies.
+If `scope == 'session'`, it will attempt to use `sessionStorage` and fallback to session cookies.
+Any other string and it will use non-expiring cookies.

+    var session = new tastyStorage('session');
+    var local = new tastyStorage('local');
+    var jar = new tastyStorage('jar');
+    var bottle = new tastyStorage('bottle');

+    session('test', 'I may die young, but I live hard.');
+    jar('contents', 'quantum bees');

+    session('contents') == 'quantum bees'  //false;
+    console.log(local('test'))  //null

+The if for some reason you'd rather use the explicit methods than the interface shortcuts,

+    tastyStorage.setItem(key, value)
+    tastyStorage.getItem(key)
+    tastyStorage.removeItem(key)
+    tastyStorage.clear()
+    tastyStorage.len()

 # License
 The MIT License